phoenixnap/springmvc-raml-plugin/README.md

 ### dontGenerateForAnnotation
 (optional, default: "") When defined, code generation will be skipped for resources and methods annotated with this [Annotation](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#annotations).
 When annotation is set on resource - all methods in the resource and all sub-resources will be ignored.
 Value of the annotation is not important.

+### generatedAnnotation
+(optional, default: `false`) Should `javax.annotation.Generated` annotation be set on all generated classes.
+The value of the annotation will be `com.phoenixnap.oss.ramlplugin`.

 ### ruleConfiguration
 (optional) This is a key/value map for configuration of individual rules.
 Not all rules support configuration.